 Fred Meijer White Pine Trail

-Perfect for dog walking, biking, running, and skating, the Fred Meijer White Pine Trail spans 93+ miles, with endpoints in Cadillac and Riverside Park located on the northern end of Grand Rapids.
+Perfect for dog walking, biking, running, and skating, the Fred Meijer White Pine Trail spans 92 miles, with endpoints in Cadillac and Riverside Park located on the northern end of Grand Rapids.
 The trail connects to many local communities, so you and your dog can enjoy areas like downtown Rockford.
-There, the trail passes by the Rockford Dog Park, Custard by the Dam, which includes tasty pup cups on the menu when it’s open March-October, and Ramona’s Table, where you can always find a container of free dog treats at the front door.
+There, the trail passes by the Rockford Dog Park, The Toasted Pickle, and Custard by the Dam, which includes tasty pup cups on the menu when the shop is open (generally) from March-October.

-Rockford Brewing Company is a must-stop destination every time we hit the trail as well so Dude can enjoy sipping some water while I enjoy sipping a refreshing craft beer, like the brewery’s Hoplust American IPA.
-Insider tip: dogs aren’t allowed on the patio itself, but they can still relax by your side while secured to the trail-side of the patio’s fence.
+Rockford Brewing Company is also a must-stop destination every time we hit the trail so Dude can enjoy sipping some water from the brewery’s community water bowl while I enjoy sipping a refreshing craft beer, like the brewery’s Hoplust American IPA.
+Insider tip: dogs are not allowed on the patio itself, but they can still relax by your side while secured to the trail-side of the patio’s fence.

 The 4.5-mile Reeds Lake Trail consists of paved paths, elevated boardwalks, and residential sidewalks.